The Gospel of John

 You were created to serve!
 Like a fish swims and a bird flies, a Christian serves.
 Ephesians 2:20 states, “We are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Before you were even conceived, God laid out specific plans just for you.
 You are not an after-thought; you do not just exist; you are on this earth not just to be a potted plant, you were born not just to consume, but to contribute.
 God deliberately shaped you to serve his purposes, which means that he has placed an important responsibility on your shoulders that only you can fulfill.

 You contribute to the Body of Christ when you serve!
-God specifically created you, converted you, and called you to contribute to the life, health and mission of a local church.
+God specifically created you, converted you, and called you to contribute to the life, health, and mission of a local church.
 Paul taught in I Corinthians 12:27, “Now you are the body of Christ, and each one of you is a part of it.”
 Verse 12 says, “The body is a unit, though it’s made up of many parts; and though all its parts are many, they form one body.
 So it is with Christ.”
 Verse 18 says, “God has arranged the parts in the body, every one of them, just as he wanted them to be.”
 Why?
 Verse 7 tells us it is “for the common good.”
-I Peter 4:10 says, “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”
-Perhaps you didn’t realize this, but you serving in your church is the primary means of other people receiving God’s grace.
+1 Peter 4:10 says, “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms.”

 You capture the world’s attention when you serve!
 Our humble, authentic acts of service put God in a good light.
 Jesus taught in the Sermon on the Mount, “Let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.
-(Matthew 5:16, NLT) Jesus said in John 13:35, “By this will all men know that you are my disciples: That you have love for one another.”
+(Matthew 5:16, NLT) Jesus said in John 13:35, “By this will all men know that you are my disciples: that you love for one another.”
 It’s by authentic servanthood that you become living proof of a loving God.

 Jesus ended the washing of his disciples’ feet by issuing this very simple challenge: Now that you know these things, God will bless you for doing them.”
 (John 13:17, NLT) It doesn’t get any clearer than that!

-Thrive: I have one simple question for you: Where are you serving?
+Take A Moment: I have one simple question for you: Where are you serving?